 Looking for additional ideas about recruiting employees who are potential star performers?
 Here are several more of my favorite ideas for recruiting employees.

 Use Temporary Agencies and Firms for Recruitment

 Consider using temporary staff as a solution to "try a person out in a position" or to staff a position you are not sure you need for the long haul.
 Temporary employees can also provide a useful buffer for the ups and downs of the business cycle so that you do not have to affect your core staff during down times.

 Temp firms will recruit and screen to your specifications and guarantee your satisfaction.
 They save your staff immense amounts of time as they provide testing, drug screening, reference checking, background checks, and anything else you'd like, for a nominal fee.
-By the time I meet the selected group of candidates, most of the work, other than a personal job interview, has been completed for me.
+By the time HR staff meets with the selected group of candidates, most of the work, other than a personal job interview, has been completed for them.

 Additionally, as the firms become familiar with your needs, just as headhunters and recruiters do, they will seek out and suggest talent they believe meets your criteria for star candidates.

-I work with two or three agencies and my client company hires only the top five percent of temporary staff members, so we hire great people.
+Many companies work with two or three agencies and many companies hire only the top five percent of temporary staff members, so they hire great people.